Biden-Obama: White House reunion to celebrate health law

 When it comes to how to keep that trend going, Obama and Biden have no shortage of options to discuss.

 The Biden administration has been working on a fix to what’s known as the law’s family glitch, a quirk estimated to be keeping about 5 million people from getting coverage under the law.
-The new policy will be announced Tuesday, said a person familiar with the planning who was not authorized to publicly discuss it and spoke on condition of anonymity.
+The White House announced the new policy proposal Tuesday.

 People tripped up by the family glitch are dependents of workers who have an offer of employer coverage that the government interprets as being affordable.
 As a rule, people with affordable employer coverage are not eligible for taxpayer-subsidized ACA plans.